LamaSaGH/Watheeq_AiLeague/README.md

 # ArcFace Face Verification Evaluation

-This project evaluates the performance of the **ArcFace** deep face recognition model on verifying whether two images belong to the same person.
+We evaluates the performance of the **ArcFace** deep face recognition model on verifying whether two images belong to the same person.
 The evaluation was conducted using a subset of the **LFW (Labeled Faces in the Wild)** dataset.